 Planning the topic of your newsletter is closely connected to the objectives you have defined, but coming up with content can be hard at first.

-Before you start creating newsletters, you need to have the means to do it.
-This means that you need a newsletter solution that allows you to create, send and analyze email campaigns.
+Before you start creating newsletters, you need to find a newsletter solution that allows you to create, send and analyze email campaigns.

-Email platform functionalities you need for a sucessful newsletter campaign
+Email platform functionalities you need for a successful newsletter

 - Drag-and-drop email editor to create newsletters easily in a few minutes.

-- A variety of predefined and responsive customizable newsletter templates.
+- A large and responsive newsletter template gallery.

-- Structured and clear contact management options that allows you to manage with your contact lists easily.
+- Structured and clear contact management options that allow you to manage your email subscriber lists easily.

 - Optimal deliverability to ensure your newsletters reach the inbox.

-- Possibilities for integrations with other systems and services like WordPress, e-commerce systems, etc.
+- Integrations with other platforms like WordPress, ecommerce systems, etc.

 - GDPR compliant and other certifications that ensure the highest levels of data security.